Mycsina/weeb-shit/README.md

 A simple python script that accepts [HorribleSubs](https://horriblesubs.info) links and scrapes through it to make every episode of an anime into a magnet link.

-Made for [Deluge](https://www.deluge-torrent.org/) and it's AutoAdd plugin.
+Made with [Deluge](https://www.deluge-torrent.org/) and it's AutoAdd plugin in mind, but should work with other BitTorrent clients.
 Simply add the links to the list.json file and it should work fine.

 ### Quick tutorial
-* Add series to a file named list.json (configurable)
+* Add HS links to list.json (configurable)

 ---

-* Configure the tasker() with the desired quality and save path.
-Default is 1080p and the current working directory
-* Run it
+* Change the script to change filenames and default quality/save location
 #### or
 * Run it from the command line (--help for help)